jgthomas/dbase/README.md

 * selected row data accessible through key-value pairs, rather than by index

-* range of methods for reporting the characteristics of a table's rows and columns
+* methods for reporting the characteristics of a table's rows and columns

 * return query in csv or json format